 Continental could be threatened with fines and claims for damages for alleged or actual unlawful behavior.

 As a result of investigations that came to light in 2014, the European Commission imposed a fine of €44.0 million on Continental AG; Continental Teves AG & Co. oHG, Frankfurt am Main, Germany; and Continental Automotive GmbH, Hanover, Germany; on February 21, 2018, for the unlawful exchange of information.
 This involved specific brake components.
-Continental has set aside provisions that cover this fine.
-Continental cannot rule out the possibility that customers will claim for damages with reference to the commission’s decision.
-At this point in time, it is not possible to say whether such claims will be submitted and, if they are, how much the damages will be – irrespective of whether or not the claims are justified.
-As a result, it cannot be ruled out that the resulting expenses will exceed the provisions that have been set aside for this purpose.
+Customers have since approached Continental to claim for damages, in one case for a specific amount.
+Continental has rejected these claims as being without merit.
+Nevertheless, it cannot be ruled out that the resulting expenses will exceed the provisions that have been set aside for this purpose.
 In accordance with IAS 37.92 and GAS 20.154, no further disclosures will be made with regard to the proceedings and the related measures so as not to adversely affect the company’s interests.